YouTransactor-SAS/mPOS-SDK-Android/README.md

 	getContext()

 	/*
-	* stop all communication with the terminal
+	* stop and clean all communication with the terminal
 	* */
 	close()